 Fort Worth Criminal Defense Lawyer

-There is no criminal case too big or too small in Fort Worth for our team.
-Our primary goal is to ensure that your constitutional rights are upheld through the entire process of your time in the Texas courts.
-Read more about an overview of the various criminal cases we are experienced with, and schedule your consultation right from the website.
+Contact us immediately to schedule your initial consultation and get on the right track to beat the criminal charges against you.
+There is no criminal case too big or too small for our Fort Worth team.
+Our primary goal is to ensure that your constitutional rights are upheld through the entire process of your time in the Texas courts and to make sure that you have the best possible outcome.
+Read our overview of the various types of criminal cases that we handle and schedule your consultation right from the website.

 About Criminal Defense

 Criminal defense law covers a very wide range of situations.
 Anything that leads to criminal charges is a matter for a criminal defense lawyer.
 When you hire a Fort Worth criminal defense attorney, you are bringing a legal professional to your team to ensure that your case follows the guidelines set forth by the U.S. Constitution and that any rulings made against you are fair and just.
 In addition, we will work to reach an agreement with the prosecution that may result in reduced charges or a lighter sentence.
 Should your case go to trial, you’ll have a seasoned criminal defense team fighting for your freedom.

 A criminal case is any instance where an individual is charged with a misdemeanor or felony crime.
 The sentence does not necessarily need to involve the potential of prison time for it to be a criminal case.
 There are a variety of penalties that come with criminal charges in Texas, including probation, fines, license suspension/revocation, loss of voting rights, et cetera.
 Below are some common examples of criminal charges in Texas.

 Assault is any type of unwanted physical contact or inflicting harm on another person.
 Assault can result from a physical attack or a threat of physical violence.
 In many instances, assault is simply the threat of violence without it actually coming to fruition.
 Assault charges can result in both criminal and civil penalties.